trinhgiahuy/alien-shooter-template-rs/README.md

     - Open a "Xilinx Software Command Line Tool 2017.2" -prompt and connect the PYNQ.
     - Navigate to the project directory.
     - Run `source run_on_pynq.tcl` to initialize and run the built program on a connected PYNQ.
     - Alternatively on Windows, double-click on the `run_on_pynq.tcl` script.
-If Windows asks for a program to run the script with, find "Xilinx Command Line Tools".
+If Windows asks for a program to run the script with, find "Xilinx Software Command Line Tools 2017.2".
+    - See (Open an input-output interface to the board)[https://github.com/hegza/comp.ce.100-rust-exercise-guide/blob/master/src/3_launch.md#open-an-input-output-interface-to-the-board] for how to see the output using PuTTY.
+The program needs to be re-run to get the output to show on the terminal.

 ## Directory structure and files